zat-is-me/binaryReversal/README.md

-# This is the question I recieved from recuriter
+# This is the question I recieved from recruiter
 Have the function App(str) take the str parameter being passed, which will be a positive integer, take its binary representation (padded to the nearest N * 8 bits), reverse that string of bits, and then finally return the new reversed string in decimal form.